ronnyml/snowplow-wiki/setup-guide/common/troubleshooting/Troubleshooting-Clojure-Collector-instances-to-prevent-data-loss.md

 ### Failure scenario 1: automatic log rotation fails

-Log into the instance and force the push of remaining logs.

-If you ssh into the instance, you can run the following three commands to capture the current logs and upload them to S3.
-This process is normally performed by cron and you can find the relevant entries under /etc/cron.hourly and /etc/cron.d if you're interested in taking a look.
-Essentially, we're forcing the normal log rotate instead of waiting for the normal parameters.
-Make sure that you check that the logs make it to S3 and are collected correctly though.
+The solution is to log into the instance and manually force the push of the remaining logs.
+If you ssh into the instance, you can run the following three commands to capture the current logs and upload them to S3:

 ```
 sudo logrotate -f /etc/logrotate.conf.elasticbeanstalk